Graduate School of Humanities

 Research based on the University's tradition of "posing questions about cultural phenomena from a Christian perspective," focusing on the Christian context of literature and culture/society.

 Research on issues of cultural exchange and friction, and communication in the international society by focusing on the development of various cultures in Yokohama.

-Human Development Goal of the Division of Humanities
+Human Development Goal of the Graduate School of Humanities

 Students conduct research on British and American cultures and societies based on traditional British and American literature with an emphasis on expanding the present interdisciplinary research.
 The four main features of the course include: